 I See Old People is much more than a book; it’s an experience.

 About the Author

-Jeanne Corvese Hussin is a chief marketing officer for a financial services company based in Seattle.
-A compelling storyteller, she has over thirty years’ experience in brand marketing and public speaking.
+Jeanne Corvese Hussin is a compelling storyteller.
+She has over thirty years’ experience in brand marketing and public speaking.

 In 2008 Jeanne was an unemployed single mother who had given up on finding Mr. Right, so she decided it was time to give back.
 Visiting Recollections, a local assisted living facility for seniors with dementia, Jeanne took her first steps down a path of joy, fulfillment, and personal transformation.

 Landing a full-time position as an executive for a Seattle-based company, Jeanne worked remotely and traveled to the Pacific Northwest on a monthly basis.
 It was there she met a handsome stranger who captivated her heart and changed her life.
 She packed up and moved to Seattle in 2016, where she married Joe one year later.